KhanDoors/Bamazon/README.md

 2. Asks for the quantity they would like to purchase.
 3. Asks if they would like to purchase another item.

-A. If there is sufficient quantity, it will return the total.
++.
+If there is sufficient quantity, it will return the total.
-B. If there is not enough inventory, it will alert the user.
++.
+If there is not enough inventory, it will alert the user.
-C. Once the purchase is complete, inventory gets updated.
++.
+Once the purchase is complete, inventory gets updated.

 Updated invetory can be viewed dynamically in Workbench.